 I imagine that that line might be offensive to some people living with disfigurement.
 “Disfigured” and “ugly” are not the same, and besides which, some people view their scars positively, as emblematic of who they are and what they have achieved or overcome.

-Having said that, I think it is right to call for people to think a little more deeply about the way popular culture associates physical unattractiveness and disfigurement with evil.
-But that’s a fault in broader culture, not just Halloween (for example, every Bond villain and every fairytale baddie seems to have some kind of physical disfigurement).
+Having said that, I think it is right to call for people to think a little more deeply about the way popular culture associates physical unattractiveness and disfigurement with evil, and beauty with benevolence.
+But that’s a fault in broader culture, not just Halloween (every Bond villain and every fairytale baddie seems to have some kind of physical disfigurement, and every Disney princess is beautiful both inside and out).
 If we didn’t make this equation in broader culture, it wouldn’t be made at Halloween.
 We also need to remember that when it comes to Halloween and those who are marginalised, sometimes disabled people have a dark sense of humour about their disabilities and actually enjoy incorporating their disability into their costumes.
 And sometimes children living with physical differences that make them self-conscious enjoy dressing up for Halloween, too.

 So it’s a good idea to think about whether a particular costume will cause distress to people who are already marginalised, but that doesn’t make Halloween, in its entirety, a bad thing.